telerik/ajax-docs/api/server/Telerik.Web.UI/AppointmentCollection.md

             	with the specified RecurrenceParentID and
             	RecurrenceState, if found.

-###  GetAppointmentsStartingInRange
+###  GetAppointmentsEnclosingRange

 Searches for all Appointments that
-            	start in the specified time range and returns a generic IList containing them.
+            	are fully contained within the specified time range.

 #### Parameters